 The pro-EFF actors are an interesting bunch.
 Either the EFF’s followers are particularly active, vitriolic and organised (which seems plausible, perhaps through WhatsApp groups); or, they have their own homegrown botnet of accounts with South African meta data.
 It’s difficult to tell but they emerge when issues of real and perceived white racism come up, thus further dividing our country.

-Finally, the Far Right group, which has some local representation, but which really seems driven by the International Far Right, focuses on stoking white fears and the further polarisation of society.
+The Far Right group, which has some local representation, but which really seems driven by the International Far Right, focuses on stoking white fears and the further polarisation of society.
 Much of this group’s activities aren’t really focused on the South African ‘market’.
 Rather we are being used as pawns to feed the global “white genocide” narrative.
 Despite the facts not lining up as neatly as they should, this group is happy to perpetuate their own version of reality to make South Africa a poster-child for their race-based, nationalistic agenda.
 It’s not really about us.

 Finally, this investigation shows that there is definitely interference in South African politics on Twitter, both by local and international actors.
 However, the interference does not yet appear to be on the scale experienced in some countries.
 For example, we see that the Super Bowl 2017 dataset still exhibits much more interference than any of the South African datatsets, and when we see the International Far Right wade into a local discussion, the number of suspended users in their communities exceeds what we see in our local communities.
 US discussions are still ground zero for interference it would seem.
 However, if you take into account South Africa’s smaller Twitter population compared to the US where 2,848 known sockpuppet-accounts had some impact on their politics, the number of suspended accounts (which includes trolls, sockpuppets and bots) present in the ANC54, Helen Zille and Black Monday datasets start to loom larger.